We are excited to be planning to return to our beloved trail this year for the 33rd annual MRTR.

 Warm-up clothes may be left at the start.
 They will be transported back to the McKenzie Community Track.

 Awards go to open male and female overall winner and top male and female in each age group.
 Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group of the open winner.

-- Registration opens midnight April 1 and closes at 11:59 April 7 and will be available online at
+- Registration opens midnight February 1 and closes at 11:59 September 7 (Labor Day) and is available online at

 - No entry transfers and no entry carry-forwards to next year.
 If race is cancelled due to fire or other circumstances beyond our control, entry fees will not be refunded.

-- Entry fee includes aid, post-race lunch, shuttle, and TBD race apparel or finisher item.
+- Entry fee includes aid, post-race lunch, shuttle, and TBD race apparel or finisher item and a special release of Alesong barrel aged beer.
 Registered runners must be present at packet pickup to receive race apparel or other race swag; items will not be mailed.